KomMonitor/kommonitor-importer/README.md

 that is responsible for accessing the data source and retrieving datasets from it.
 The API has two endpoints for retrieving information about the supported data source types:
 * `/datasourceTypes`: lists all supported types of a data source
-* `datasourceTypes/{type}`: provides detailed information and supported parameters for a certain datasource type
+* `datasourceTypes/{type}`: provides detailed information and supported parameters for a certain data source type

 ## Supported Data Formats
-Retrieving datasets from a certain data source is only one aspect the Importer API has to consider.
-Another one is the ability for parsing the dataset in order to map it to a format the DataManagement API can deal with.
+Retrieving datasets from a certain data source is only one aspect the Importer API has to deal with.
+Another one is the ability for parsing the dataset in order to map it to a format the Data Management API can deal with.
 Hence, the API provides different converters, each one supporting a certain data format.
 You will find information about the available converters via the following endpoints:
-* `/converters`: lists all available converters and its' supported data formats
+* `/converters`: lists all available converters and its supported data formats
 * `/converters/{name}`: provides detailed information and supported parameters for a certain converter

 ## File Upload
 If you plan to import a dataset that is stored within a file, you first have to upload this file to the server so that it gets accessible for the data source retriever.

-The upload is done by performing a POST request with a multi-part message that contains the file on the `/upload` endpoint.
+The upload is done by performing a POST request with a multi-part message that contains the file against the `/upload` endpoint.
 Optionally, you can set a custom file name within the multi-part message that will be used for storing the file on the server.

 You can retrieve a list of all ever uploaded files by doing a GET request on the `/upload` endpoint.

 ## Import Datasets
-For each resource type of the KomMonitor DataManagement API (_Georesources_, Spatial Units, _Indicators_), the Importer API provides an appropriate endpoint.
-By sending a POST request the import process will be triggered.
-Within the POST body you have to define some required information about how to access a certain dataset and how to convert it into the KomMonitor specific schema.
+For each resource type of the KomMonitor DataManagement API (_Georesources_, _Spatial Units_, _Indicators_), the Importer API provides an appropriate endpoint that triggers the import process.
+Within the POST body of an import request you have to define some required information about how to access a certain dataset and how to convert it into the KomMonitor specific schema.

 ### Import Georesources
 You can trigger the import of _Georesources_ by sending a POST request to the `/georesources` endpoint.
 The request body